NFL RedZone: Limited-commercial format

 RedZone operates as a limited-commercial service; as such, whenever a game taking primary focus goes to a broadcaster-designated commercial break or other stoppage (such as timeout, instant replay challenge or an injury timeout), the feed will immediately switch to the next most-interesting game in-progress at the moment.

 Commercial breaks are not completely avoided however, as sometimes the network coverage may take a break faster than expected, causing the first second or two of a commercial to air, before RedZone quickly cuts to another game, which usually includes Hanson jokingly playing off the brush with the accompanying commercial break with some kind of snark.
 Additionally, broadcast network promotions of their programming (most notably CBS and Fox promoting their Sunday night primetime lineups) will be shown as a natural part of the coverage.

 If all games being held at a given moment are on a commercial break or in halftime, coverage will revert to the studio for brief commentary, replays, or statistical analysis by Hanson.
 In the "late" timeslot (when there are fewer games to choose from), highlight packages of selected "early" games may be shown during down times.

 In recent years, the RedZone broadcast has had a presenting sponsor (such as Amazon Prime Video. and later DraftKings) along with other sponsored segments around statistics and superlatives, but had not broadcast its own commercial breaks.
 On December 15, 2024, RedZone began to quietly "test" a limited number of commercial breaks, airing in a split screen "double-box" alongside live gameplay.
 This elicited criticism from viewers, especially due to host Scott Hanson's still using his traditional sign-on promising "seven hours of commercial-free football".
 The NFL responded to the criticism, stating that this was a "test" and there as of yet were no long-term plans to add commercials to RedZone.
 The limited commercial breaks returned the following week, with Hanson notably amending his sign-on to no longer mention that the broadcast was commercial-free.

 During an appearance on The Pat McAfee Show, Hanson confirmed RedZone will incorporate commercial breaks starting with the 2025 NFL season, marking the end of its longstanding commercial‑free format, which further elicited criticism from viewers.
 Later clarification made clear that they would be limited in the first few weeks, with only four fifteen-second ads throughout each edition as part of a double-box graphic with game action remaining on the screen over the ad's audio, and not during actual red zone action.
+RedZone added additional advertisements as the season progressed.
+An analysis by Sports Business Journal of the November 30, 2025 broadcast indicated that RedZone ran a total of nine commercials in "double-box" during the program.